UPDATE 1-Cricket-Kumble steps down as India coach - source

 By Sudipto Ganguly

-MUMBAI, June 20 Anil Kumble has stepped down as India coach after falling out with skipper Virat Kohli, a top source in the country's cricket board told Reuters on Tuesday.
+MUMBAI, June 20 (Reuters) - Anil Kumble has stepped down as India coach after falling out with skipper Virat Kohli, a top source in the country's cricket board told Reuters on Tuesday.

 Kumble's original contract expired with the team's Champions Trophy campaign, but the former captain was tipped to get an extension after enjoying a successful run during his year in charge.